tempelaar-team/qclab-dev/docs/interactive_docs/spin-boson-example/modify-fssh.rst

 ============================

 Let's try modifying the FSSH algorithm so that the directions of the velocities of frustrated trajectories are reversed.
-In the `complex coordinate formalism <https://doi.org/10.1021/acs.jctc.4c00555>`_, this means conjugating the `z` coordinate of the frustrated trajectories.
+In the :ref:`complex coordinate formalism <coordinates>`, this means conjugating the `z` coordinate of the frustrated trajectories.
 To this end, we write the following function:

 .. code-block:: python